michael-collins/DART204/motion_design_steps.md

 + Concept creation
 + Assets development
-+ Define how each element should be animated based on concept
++ Definition of how each element should be animated based on concept
-+ Prepare assets and manage layers to be animated in after effects
++ Preparation of assets and manage layers to be animated in after effects
 + Animate!

 Let’s take as an example a logo animation.
 In this case the concept creation is the step where the idea for a logo is developed.
 It can be based on either a name that was provided by a client, a specific product, etc.